 - Ocean Cottage Bungalow AC (en suite) double occupancy: £3,040 per person (fully booked)

-- Seaview hut with AC (en suite) double occupancy: £2,780 per person (2 still available)
+- Seaview hut with AC (en suite) double occupancy: £2,780 per person (fully booked)

-- Luxury shared twin tent with AC double occupancy: £2,520 per person (2 available)
+- Luxury shared twin tent with AC – double occupancy: £2,520 per person (2 still available)

 Prices are in British Pounds.